UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 | Data elements | Description |
 |---|---|
-| fareType |	NRT, IRT, Anxilliaries , Reservations
+| `fareType` |	`NRT`, `IRT`, Anxilliaries , Reservations
-| name |	Name of the fare
+| `name` |	Name of the fare
-| fareDetailDescription |	Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee)
+| `fareDetailDescription` |	Additional explanation on the fare (e.g. on included fees like Diabolo or Venice fee)
-| price |	Price with currency EUR must be provided if not otherwise agreed bilaterally.
+| `price` |	Price with currency EUR must be provided if not otherwise agreed bilaterally.
-| regionalConstraint| 	Definition of the regiuonal validity of the fare and the geographical combination rules (connection points)
+| `regionalConstraint` | 	Definition of the regiuonal validity of the fare and the geographical combination rules (connection points)
-| serviceConstraint |	Restrictions of the service allowed to be used
+| `serviceConstraint` |	Restrictions of the service allowed to be used
-| carrierConstraint | 	Restriction on the carriers that can be used with the fare.
+| `carrierConstraint` | 	Restriction on the carriers that can be used with the fare.
-| serviceClass |	Class the passenger can use
+| `serviceClass` |	Class the passenger can use
-| serviceLevel |	Mode detailed category of places the passenger can use.
+| `serviceLevel` |	Mode detailed category of places the passenger can use.
-| passengerConstraint |	Rules and restrictions on the passenger types allowed to use the fare and rules on combining passengers.
+| `passengerConstraint` |	Rules and restrictions on the passenger types allowed to use the fare and rules on combining passengers.
-| afterSalesRules |	After sales rules for the fare.
+| `afterSalesRules` |	After sales rules for the fare.
 In case the allocator is responsible for the aftersales rules this is almost empty.
-| combinationConstraint |	Rules on the model of combination of this fare with fares of other carriers.
+| `combinationConstraint` |	Rules on the model of combination of this fare with fares of other carriers.
-| fulfilmentConstraint |	Restrictions and requirements on the fulfillment and security to be applied by the allocator.
+| `fulfilmentConstraint` |	Restrictions and requirements on the fulfillment and security to be applied by the allocator.
-| reductionConstraint |	Rules on reduction cards necessary to apply the fare.
+| `reductionConstraint` |	Rules on reduction cards necessary to apply the fare.
-| reservationParameter |	Information on parameters for reservation via the 90918-1 interface and reservation options.
+| `reservationParameter` |	Information on parameters for reservation via the 90918-1 interface and reservation options.
-| regulatoryConditions |	Legal regimes to be applied to the fate (e.g. COTIV, SMPS regulations)
+| `regulatoryConditions` |	Legal regimes to be applied to the fate (e.g. COTIV, SMPS regulations)
-| personalDataConstraint |	Rules on the personal data to be provided in a booking
+| `personalDataConstraint` |	Rules on the personal data to be provided in a booking
-| legacyAccountingIdentifier |	Data to be included in the current IRS 30301 accounting data format.
+| `legacyAccountingIdentifier` |	Data to be included in the current IRS 30301 accounting data format.
-| salesAvailabilityConstraint |	Rules on the allowed sates dates for the fare.
+| `salesAvailabilityConstraint` |	Rules on the allowed sates dates for the fare.
-| travelValidityConstraint |	Rules on the validity for travel of this fare.
+| `travelValidityConstraint` |	Rules on the validity for travel of this fare.
-| legacyConversion |	Defines whether this fare is allowed to be converted to the old 108.1 data structure and used according to the old rules.
+| `legacyConversion` |	Defines whether this fare is allowed to be converted to the old 108.1 data structure and used according to the old rules.

 •	YES
 •	NO